-The previous mentioned shall not applicable to those restructurings which at the transaction date submit payment default for the total amount of the principal and interests and only modify one or more of the following original loan conditions:
+The previously mentioned rule shall not apply to those restructurings which at the transaction date submit payment default for the total amount of the principal and interest and only modify one or more of the following original loan conditions:

-- Guarantees: only when they involve the extension or substitution of guarantees by others of better quality - Interest rate: when the interest rate to the borrower is improved. - Currency or unit of account: whenever that the exchange rate corresponding to the new currency or unit of account is applied. - Payment date: Only in the case that the exchange rate does not imply to exceed or modify the periodicity of the payments.
-In any case shall the change of the payment date must allow the omission of payment in any period.
+- Guarantees: only when they involve the extension or substitution of guarantees by others of better quality - Interest rate: when the interest rate to the borrower is improved. - Currency or unit of account: whenever that the exchange rate corresponding to the new currency or unit of account is applied. - Payment date: Only in the case that the change does not imply to exceed or modify the frequency of the payments.
+In any case shall the change of the payment date musn't allow the omission of payment in any period.